-Gambia: Defeated leader Jammeh says he will step down
+Gambia: Defeated leader Jammeh leaves country after election loss

 Story highlights

-- After negotiations, Yahya Jammeh says he will step down
+- Yahya Jammeh leaves Gambia after agreeing to step down from presidency

 - Troops from Senegal were prepared to force him to leave if he didn't

-(CNN)Gambia's longtime leader, Yahya Jammeh, has announced he will step down as president after days of tense negotiations and the prospect of West African military intervention.
+(CNN)Gambia's longtime leader, Yahya Jammeh, has left the country after stepping down as president following tense negotiations amid the prospect of West African military intervention.

+He has arrived in Conakry, Guinea, according to a Gambia Civil Aviation Authority official who did not want to be named.

 In a televised address on Saturday morning, Jammeh said it was his duty to "preserve at every instant" the lives of Gambians.